 For example – recently a global architecture firm approached Innovation Plus to discuss their case after their last R&D claim triggered an HMRC enquiry.
 We found that the firm who prepared the claim (a very well-known and established brand in the R&D claim sector) had not only carried out a poor claim preparation but had also likely under-claimed by a wide margin.

-In other cases, we have come across poor quality claims being prepared by underqualified, in-house staff as a cost-saving measure.
+In other cases, we have come across such claims being prepared by in-house staff as a cost-saving measure.
 This is often a false economy: Specialists who are experienced in preparing R&D claims in a particular sector will often be able to secure a significantly higher claim amount by having a more complete picture of all the technical and legislative aspects of the scheme.

 The risks of filing a low-quality R&D claim